knuutti/stock-market-forecasting/README.md

 - **Period**: January 1, 2006 to January 1, 2018
 - **Format**: CSV file with historical price data

-## Files

-- `IBM_2006-01-01_to_2018-01-01.csv` - Historical IBM stock price data
-- `visu.ipynb` - Jupyter notebook with analysis and visualizations
-- `README.md` - Project documentation

-## Usage

-Open and run the `visu.ipynb` notebook to explore the analysis and forecasting models.

 ## Course

 Advanced Data Analysis and Machine Learning